Stars vs. Flames: Betting Trends, Odds, Advanced Stats

 - The Stars and their opponents have combined to score 6.0 goals per game in the past 10 games, the same as the over/under in this matchup.

-- During their last 10 games, the Stars have scored 0.3 more goals per game than their average on the season.
+- In their last 10 games, the Stars are putting up 0.9 more goals per game than their season-long average.

-- The Stars offense's 61 total goals (3.4 per game) are ranked 10th in the league this year.
+- The Stars are ranked 15th in the league with 67 goals this season, an average of 3.4 per contest.

-- The Stars have allowed the seventh-fewest goals in NHL play this season, 49 (2.7 per game).
+- The Stars are ranked sixth in league play for the fewest goals against this season, having allowed 56 total goals (2.8 per game).

-- The team's goal differential is seventh-best in the league at +12.
+- The team has the league's eighth-best goal differential at +11 this season.

 Watch the NHL on Max with the B/R Sports Add-On